What Foods Have Omega 6? 5 Foods to Add to Your Diet

 Supplements can be a great way to get essential fatty acids, including C15:0, a fatty acid that evidence supports is a critical nutrient our bodies need to sustain good health.
 In fact, a growing body of science supports that C15:0 is the first essential fatty acid to be discovered in 90 years.*

-C15:0 is an odd-chain saturated fatty acid found in whole dairy products (whole milk, full fat butter), as well as some fish and plants.
+C15:0 is an odd-chain saturated fatty acid found in whole dairy products (whole milk, full-fat butter).
 C15:0 is different from even-chain saturated fats (such as C16:0) in the way your body breaks it down.
 Extensive studies support that odd-chain saturated fatty acids (including C15:0) are good for your body, while even-chain saturated fatty acids are associated with inflammation, type 2 diabetes, and heart disease.
 Unfortunately, outdated health guidelines don’t discriminate between different types of saturated fatty acids and are yet to catch up with emerging science supporting the actual health benefits of some saturated fats, like C15:0.

-C15:0 has been linked to numerous health benefits, but the most astounding property of this fatty acid appears to be its ability to support cellular health in a manner that can help protect your cells against aging-related breakdown, effectively allowing you to age on your own terms.* Here are some of the most impressive, science-backed health benefits of C15:0:*†
+C15:0 has been linked to numerous health benefits, but the most astounding property of this fatty acid appears to be its ability to support cellular health in a manner that can help protect your cells against aging-related breakdown.
+Here are some of the science-backed health benefits of C15:0:*†

 - C15:0 promotes mitochondrial health.
 You likely remember studying mitochondria in elementary school.
 These organelles inside your cells are the powerhouses which create cellular energy.
 When we age, our mitochondria become sluggish, which can leave us feeling sluggish, too.
 C15:0 supports mitochondrial function to keep them working (and us, energized).